Radio Boulevard

 >>> Though difficult to tell, the Noise Limiter is still being built onto a small chassis mounted on top of the main chassis.
 Note the cable routed across the chassis going to the NL chassis.
 The cable exits the chassis to the right of the 6V6 audio output tube.

 The "last version" of the HRO-5TA1 was introduced in the late-summer of 1946.
 It featured a new Noise Limiter circuit that was now built onto the receiver chassis which was now cadmium-plated.
 This NL limiter circuit is slightly different with minor wiring and component changes when compared to the NL circuit used in the earlier HRO-5A1 receivers.
 At the same time, the Crystal Filter was changed to a more conventional circuit that National had used on the pre-WWII NC-200 receivers and on the WWII USN RAO receivers featuring a six position switch controlling Selectivity and a variable capacitor to adjust Phasing.
 The position of the two controls were interchanged and the spacing between the two controls increased when compared to the earlier HRO Crystal Filter.
 Another change was to the S-meter which became a Marion Electric meter with a square housing (to conform with the meter used on the new NC-240D.)
+In addition to the meter housing change, the meter scale font was also changed to smaller numerals that were thinner than the former font used in the earlier S-meter scales.
 Additionally, on the "last version" HRO-5A1 receivers the serial number format is changed from the old letter designation for production run identification to a three digit number identification.
 The specific receiver is identified with a four digit number which results in a seven digit serial number that was then relocated to the rightside-top of the chassis about midway back.
 Although dealers began offering earlier versions of the HRO-5A1 as early as July 1946, the receivers are shown with round S-meters.
 National didn't feature the "last version" HRO-5A1 on a back cover ad in QST until February 1947.
 The construction of these later HRO-5A1 receivers is very consistent and used all new parts in the assembly.
 All of the "last version" HRO-5A1 receivers were built on production runs 184 and 189 (reported serial numbers confirm this.)
 National also offered the HRO-5RA1 rack mount version of the receiver.

 photo right: Inside a "last version" HRO-5TA1 (sn: 184-1054) showing that the chassis is now cadmium plated (post-summer of 1946 units,) two more tubes are added next to the left side of the tuning condenser for the chassis mounted Noise Limiter.
 Also, note the NATIONAL decal has returned and is installed under the lid.
 These decals began to be installed on cabinets very early in production - by run-G (1935) but were not applied to the cabinets during WWII.
 Also, note rear wall of cabinet has no ventilation holes as the pre-WWII HRO Senior cabinets did.